-- Employees receive a documented site-specific safety orientation and training to ensure employee perform their duties safely. - Providing supervision to identify unsafe employee work practices and to provide training or disciplinary action when needed. - Ensuring employee injuries are reported and investigated and all required documentation is properly completed and submitted to the ESH Safety Office. - Working collaboratively with the hospital Safety Office and DSHS Enterprise Risk Management Office (ERMO) to identify changes to work practices or equipment that improves workplace safety. - Employees understand the expectations of a violence free workplace and support is provided to employees who are victims of workplace violence by facilitating debriefings and making referrals to the Critical Incident Stress Management (CISM) team and/or Employee Assistance Program (EAP), as indicated.
+- Employees receive a documented site-specific safety orientation and training to include review of Job Hazard Analysis (JHA) ensure employee perform their duties safely. - Providing supervision to identify unsafe employee work practices and to provide training or disciplinary action when needed. - Ensuring employee injuries are reported and investigated and all required documentation is properly completed and submitted to the ESH Safety Office. - Working collaboratively with the hospital Safety Office and DSHS Enterprise Risk Management Office (ERMO) to identify changes to work practices or equipment that improves workplace safety. - Employees understand the expectations of a violence free workplace and support is provided to employees who are victims of workplace violence by facilitating debriefings and making referrals to the Critical Incident Stress Management (CISM) team and/or Employee Assistance Program (EAP), as indicated.